Dive Experiences Await You

-wicked wreck dives and some of the coolest coral in the Caribbean have made the Cayman Islands a world-class dive destinations that have attracted scuba divers since scuba diving was invented.
+wicked wreck dives and some of the coolest coral in the Caribbean have made the Cayman Islands a world-class dive destinations have attracted scuba divers since scuba diving was invented.
 Known for amazing wall dives, beautiful coral reefs and visibility that often seems infinite, the Cayman Islands offer some of the best scuba diving in the Caribbean.
 Of the three islands, Grand Cayman is the most visited by scuba divers.
 Grand Cayman’s North Wall plunges deeper than 1800 metres/6000 feet and offers beautiful wall diving with opportunities to see spotted eagle rays and sea turtles.
-Grand Cayman also offers accessible shore diving to great coral reefs with little to no current.
+Grand Cayman also offers accessible shore diving on great coral reefs with little to no current.
 Little Cayman has the Bloody Bay Wall Marine Park, famed for its vibrant colors and dramatic drop offs and swim throughs.
 Cayman Brac offers a good mix of wall, wreck and reef diving for all experience levels.
 From 5-star hotels on Grand Cayman to quaint dive lodges on Little Cayman, the islands provide holiday options for everyone and hundreds of dive sites to explore.

 Want to know more?
 Visit ScubaEarth® for further information on thousands of dive sites, marine species, destination essentials and more.